grahamcarman/docs/astro/configure-deployment-resources.md

 3. Configure the following values:

     - **CPU quota**: The maximum amount of CPU for all currently running Pods on your Deployment.
     - **Memory Quota**: The maximum amount of memory for all currently running Pods on your Deployment.
+    - **Default Pod Size** > **CPU**: The amount of CPUs that your tasks run with if no CPU usage is specified in their Pod configuration.
+    - **Default Pod Size** > **Memory**: The amount of memory that your tasks run with if no memory usage is specified in their Pod configuration.

 Your CPU quota and memory quota determine your **Max Pod Size**, which is the maximum amount of resources that a task can request for its Pod.
 If the CPU and memory quotas you specify exceed the limits of Astro's infrastructure, your **Max Pod Size** is determined by the size of the Astro-hosted infrastructure running your tasks.

-The Cloud UI also shows the **Default CPU** and **Default Memory** for your _default Pod_.
-If you don't configure CPU or memory for a task in your DAG code, the task runs in the default Pod with these default resources.

 :::info Alternative Astro Hybrid setup